-There is a voluntary weekly nursery fund of £3 asked for each child.
+There is a voluntary weekly nursery fund of up to £5 per month asked for each child.
 It is possible to pay at the beginning of the term for the whole term as we appreciate that this may be more convenient.
 This money goes towards baking ingredients, photographs, plants and replacing perishable equipment.
 It also particularly helps at Christmas time when all the children have a party and receive a present.